luctst/Flexbox-Tips/README.md

-# Flexbox-Tips
-This is a guide to flexbox
+# This branch is dedicated to the landing pages